applied-systems-biology/jipipe-website/content/documentation/standard-library/multi-parameter.md

 * **Replace cells** allows you to replace the selected cells in one column with a set of generated parameters

 ![Multi-parameter algorithm](/img/documentation/multi-parameter-definition.png)

-# Applying parameters

-The `Apply parameters` algorithm wrap around another algorithm and executes it with each parameter set.
-It comes with a set of standard parameters that are used if a parameter is not defined by an incoming parameter data.

-Just connect the input and output slots as usual.

-{{% notice info %}}
-Parameter data does not store the information about which algorithm it is intended for, meaning that you can mix and match parameters.
-Parameters that are not existing in the selected algorithm are ignored by the 'Apply parameters' node.
-Just be sure that the parameter data types match - otherwise this can cause crashes or unexpected behavior.
-{{% /notice %}}
-{{% notice info %}}
-Some algorithms have complicated data slot rules that might not work with the 'Apply parameters' node.
-{{% /notice %}}